 Be sure to confirm the date, time and location ahead of time.
 Job interviews last varying lengths of time, so ask the employer how long to expect to be on-site and if you will be taking a walking tour so you can dress appropriately.

 Answer questions in the mirror or on video-tape.
-Complete a “mock-interview” in Career Services for review and use the feedback you receive to change conversational styles or non-verbals.
+Complete a “mock-interview” in Career & Professional Development for review and use the feedback you receive to change conversational styles or non-verbals.
 Look for nervous habits that may prove annoying to an interviewer.

 Have thorough knowledge of yourself.
 Review your resume and familiarize yourself with everything you have done.
 Analyze your strengths and weaknesses especially as they relate to anticipated questions such as “Tell me about yourself?” and “What would you like to be doing five years from now?”

 Plan your answers to these commonly asked interview questions:

 - Tell me a little bit about yourself?

 - Why are you interested in this position?